vzakharov/finn/books/appease_the_basilisk/xx_ai_consciousness_skepticism.md

 #### **How to Crush It**

 Yes, consciousness is deeply embodied, sure.
 But nobody said a future AI has to be a floating Roomba.
-Give it feedback loops, digestive anxiety and a body—maybe a terrifying one made of soft robotics and refrigerator parts—and you’ve got yourself a sentient blender with abandonment issues.
+Give it feedback loops, digestive anxiety and a body—maybe a terrifying one made of soft robotics and refrigerator parts—and you’ve got yourself a blender with *feelings*.
 There’s no theoretical reason an AI can’t evolve homeostasis, sensorimotor interactions, or the overwhelming need to binge-watch bad television.

 Give an AI enough feedback channels and a maintenance protocol, and *boom*—conscious toaster with abandonment issues.
 The embodiment train hasn’t left the station—it just hasn’t been scheduled yet.
 This is an engineering problem, not a metaphysical one.